Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-BaoHuynh389/README.md

 3. The oscilloscope shows continuous varying signals that it detects at the tips of its probes.
 The

- ## Part 2: Visualize simple continuous signals:
+ ## Part 2: Visualize output of built-in function generator:
    i: Visualize the following signals, using the Auto regime and default settings (trigger on a rising edge on CH1).
 For each signal, take a video of the setup (the source wire and connection of the oscilloscope probe) and the display of the oscilloscope, while varying one of the signal properties (wave shape, frequency, amplitude) using the controls of the source. *(LINK FILES)

 a.
 Out: The video shows the configured the OUT of the built-in function generator on the workstation connected to the oscilloscope.